Are negative criticism and judgments reducing your self-esteem? Here is my experience to help you recognize your true value.

 seemed to be feeding off the negative comments, relishing the put downs

-and literally sucking the family members of their goodness and self
+and literally sucking the family of my acquaintance of their goodness and self

-I tuned into the part of my mind that seemed to feel nourished by the demise pf my acquaintance, and in a second, it vanished.
+I tuned into the part of my mind that seemed to feel nourished by the demise of my acquaintance and her kids, and in a second, it vanished.
 In its place a completely different picture arose.

 I saw the mom and kids and felt compassion and love for them.
 I recognized that given their circumstances, they were doing the best they could, just like all of us.
 Their inherent self worth, self esteem and goodness was clearly apparent.